-From all kinds of industry experts, Tech Talks features presentations from some of the brightest individuals in the industry.
+From all kinds of industry experts, Tech Trends features presentations from some of the brightest individuals in the industry.
 These events give individuals a chance to be inspired by the work and innovation of those who are achieving great success.

 Tech Stacks, what’s that?
 It’s how we describe technology delivery systems that are transforming how companies build, communicate and delivery to their customers.
 Over the last year, we have seen large companies release their tech stacks for Marketing, Customer Service, Operations and Development.

-Join March Chenn of Saltstack, Bassam Salem of AtlasRTX and Kathryn Murpy of Salesforce in this tech talk to learn about the trends, companies and technologies that are part of the Tech Stack world.
+We joined March Chenn of Saltstack, Bassam Salem of AtlasRTX and Kathryn Murpy of Salesforce in this tech talk to learn about the trends, companies and technologies that are part of the Tech Stack world.

-What Will AI Do For You?
+What Will AI Do For You

 Virtual Reality Tech Talk